Checkmate: Two major pieces

-Basic checkmates
+Basic mates

-There are four fundamental checkmates when one side has only their king and the other side has only the minimum needed to force checkmate, i.e. (1) one queen, (2) one rook, (3) two bishops on opposite-colored squares, or (4) a bishop and a knight.
-The king must help in accomplishing all of these checkmates.
-If the winning side has more material, checkmates are easier.
+There are four fundamental mates when one side has a bare king and the other side has only the minimum needed to force mate, i.e. (1) one queen, (2) one rook, (3) two bishops on opposite-colored squares, or (4) a bishop and a knight.
+The king must help in accomplishing all of these mates.
+If the winning side has more material, mates are easier.

-The checkmate with the queen is the most common, and easiest to achieve.
-It often occurs after a pawn has queened.
-A checkmate with the rook is also common, but a checkmate with two bishops or with a bishop and knight occurs infrequently.
-The two-bishop checkmate is fairly easy to accomplish, but the bishop and knight checkmate is difficult and requires precision.
+The mate with the queen is the most common, and easiest to achieve.
+It often occurs when a pawn queens.
+A mate with the rook is also common, but a mate with two bishops or with a bishop and knight occurs infrequently.
+The two-bishop mate is fairly easy to accomplish, but the bishop and knight checkmate is difficult and requires precision.